lareza-farhan-wanaghi/gophercises/readme.md

 - Before we run the program, let's take a look at the folder that we will use as the target directory.<br/><br/>
 ![renamer2](readme_images/renamer2.png)

 - Run the main.go file in the main folder with exactly three arguments.
-The first argument specifies the pattern used to find the target files and parts of the names of the files that will be altered, the second one defines the replacement words for altering the file names, and the third one points out the path of the folder that will be scanned by the program.
+The first argument specifies the pattern used to find the target files and parts of the names of the files that will be altered, the second one defines the replacement words for altering the file names, and the third one points out the path of the target folder that will be scanned by the program.
 After running the command, check again the previous folder to see the result<br/><br/>
 ![renamer3](readme_images/renamer3.png)<br/><br/>
 ![renamer4](readme_images/renamer4.png)

 - Additionally, you can also use regex patterns for the first and second arguments.
-(In the following example, we used regex patterns to match sequences of digits and append the N letter at the front of the sequences)<br/><br/>
+(In the following example, we used regex patterns to match sequences of digits and append the N letter at the fronts of the sequences)<br/><br/>
 ![renamer5](readme_images/renamer5.png)
 ![renamer6](readme_images/renamer6.png)